Blockchain Building Blocks: Basic Concepts

 Cryptocurrencies—including the most well-known Bitcoin—exist on blockchain technology.
 This medium of exchange uses encryption techniques for the creation of digital currencies and the transfer of funds.

 Blockchain has the potential to reach more and more industries outside of cryptocurrency and applications, as it continues to be explored.
-For instance, the recently conducted 4th Bitcoin SV Hackathon provided a platform for developers to see if their projects and ideas are viable on the Bitcoin SV blockchain.
+For instance, the Bitcoin SV Hackathon provided a platform for developers to see if their projects and ideas are viable on the Bitcoin SV blockchain.

 Money transfers and other financial exchanges